shreyasarunesh/OpenDomainQA/README.md

 The Wikipedia Index and the trained models can be downloaded through Google drive, in this link: [Models and Indexing files](https://drive.google.com/drive/folders/1ZO7ZJ8N02HEm6bR_kj6LiBiR1_7loPMG?usp=sharing)
 Warning: The wikipedia Indexing file is ~ 22 GB.

+After downloading, unzip the Wikipedia index files into Dataset folder and place the models in Reader_model_output.

 The structure of DrQA model is as illustrated in the figure bellow and the BERT-base model can be found the Huggingface library:
 [BERT-base-uncased](https://huggingface.co/bert-base-uncased)